Homotopy versus isotopy: spheres with duals in 4-manifolds: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:4d-light-bulb}}

 The last sentence of Theorem~\ref{thm:4d-light-bulb} follows from the fact that all our constructions, including throughout this section, are supported away from $G$.
-For the main part of Theorem~\ref{thm:4d-light-bulb}, we will proceed with the following steps:
+That $\cR^G_{[f]}\neq\emptyset$ if and only if Wall's reduced self-intersection invariant $\widetilde\mu(f)$ vanishes follows from Lemma~\ref{lem:choice-of-disks-exists}, since the vanishing of $\widetilde\mu(f)$ is a sufficient condition for the existence of null homotopic Whitney circles for all self intersections of $f$, and is a necessary condition for $f$ to be homotopic to an embedding.
+For the rest of Theorem~\ref{thm:4d-light-bulb}, we will proceed with the following steps:

 \begin{enumerate} \item [A.] Define the geometric action of $\F_2T_M$ on $ \cR^G_{[f]}$ and show that

 \item[B.] Show that the stabilizers are $\mu_3(\pi_3M)$. \item[C.] Prove that $R'$ is isotopic to $\fq(R,R')\cdot R$ for all $R,R'\in \cR^G_{[f]}$. \end{enumerate} The last item implies the transitivity of the action, so these steps complete the proof of Theorem~\ref{thm:4d-light-bulb}: For a fixed $R\in\cR^G_{[f]}$ the Freedman--Quinn invariant $\fq(R,\cdot)\in\F_2T_M/\mu_3(\pi_3M)$ inverts the $\F_2T_M$-action. $ \square$